OpenFreeEnergy/openfe/docs/installation.rst

       [no] >>> yes

   .. note::
-     Your path will be different
+     The install location will be different when you run the installer.

   .. code-block::